 As an occupant of the land, she has an obligation to give the owner atleast one-fourth of her total harvest.
 She gave the landlord 24 sacks of palay per cropping and sold the remaining to the local wholesalers in Allen for 600 pesos each.

-Writer: Jennifer Valcobero, SAAD NPMO PR & Communications Officer
+Editor: Jennifer A. Valcobero, SAAD NPMO PR & Communications Officer